Subscribe to JohnsInvestmentChronicle HERE

 The FTSE 100 Index comprises the largest 100 companies and by value accounts for around 70% of the UK market, The FTSE 250, (the next 250 companies) accounts for about 25% of the market by value and the FTSE Small Cap and FTSE Fledgling the remainder.

-Over the long term small and mid-cap indices, although more volatile, have significantly outperformed their larger relations.
+Over the medium and long term small and mid-cap indices, although more volatile, have significantly outperformed their larger relations.

 The FTSE 250 is in my view, an excellent hunting ground for companies with good growth prospects and reasonable valuations.
-I invest in FTSE 100 companies when there is a compelling reason, (at the time of writing I hold Melrose Industries and easyJet) and also in smaller companies.
+I invest in FTSE 100 companies when there is a compelling reason, (at 14th August 2018, I own Royal Dutch Shell, Lloyds Banking Group and Scottish Mortgage Investment Trust) and also in smaller companies.
 Small companies can be incredibly rewarding but they are also far more risky as the share price can move violently on little news and it can be difficult to get out when you need to.

 I like companies that are valued attractively relative to their rate of profit growth